RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_ContactMap_type.md

 -   **region1**: Region definition for region1 of the contact map in format start-end or chainID
 -   **region2**: Region definition for region2 of the contact map
 -   **ligand**: Sequence position or chainID of a ligand
+-   **reference_name**: Reference pose to use when building the initial contact map description (defaults to input pose).

 ---